richudell/humanitygrid/index.md

 ### Spread the Word
 Help us grow by sharing Humanity Grid with your network:
-- **Share on Social Media:** Use the hashtag #HumanityGrid and tag us in your posts.
+- **Share on Social Media:** Use the hashtag #HumanityGrid and #GridHeroes and tag us in your posts.
 - **Invite Friends:** Send them to our website to learn more and join.

 ## Conclusion